ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ### disable_tunnelings_for_https_requests_over_http_proxy {#disable_tunnelings_for_https_requests_over_http_proxy}

 By default, tunneling (i.e, `HTTP CONNECT`) is used to make `HTTPS` requests over `HTTP` proxy.
-This setting can bse used to disable it.
+This setting can be used to disable it.